0xPolygon/polygon-edge-docs/docs/configuration/set-up-hashicorp-vault.md

 The modules of the Polygon SDK **should not need to know how to keep secrets**.
 Ultimately, a module should not care if a secret is stored on a far-away server or locally on the node's disk.

-Everything a module needs to know about secret keeping is **knowing to use the secret**, **knowing which secrets to get or save**.
+Everything a module needs to know about secret-keeping is **knowing to use the secret**, **knowing which secrets to get or save**.
 The finer implementation details of these operations are delegated away to the `SecretsManager`, which of course is an abstraction.

-The node operator that's starting the Polygon SDK can now specify which secrets manager they want to use, and as soon as the correct secrets manager is instantiated, the modules deal with the secrets through the mentioned interface - without caring if the secrets are stored on disk or on a server.
+The node operator that's starting the Polygon SDK can now specify which secrets manager they want to use, and as soon as the correct secrets manager is instantiated, the modules deal with the secrets through the mentioned interface - without caring if the secrets are stored on a disk or on a server.

 This article details the necessary steps to get the Polygon SDK up and running with a [Hashicorp Vault](https://www.vaultproject.io/) server.